MOFHDevs/mofh-material-template/README.md

 ### Customize Social Media
 In `facebook`, `twitter`, `google-plus` and `linkedin` replace `https://www.facebook.com/#`, `https://twitter.com/#`, `https://plus.google.com/#` and `https://www.linkedin.com/in/#` respectively with your social profile links.
 ### Change the domain
-You don't need to customize anything here, as the GetURL script we have provided will automatically detect the URL of your site.
-If the GetURL does not work for some reason though, just change it to your domain's address.
+You don't need to customize anything here, as the script we have provided will automatically detect the URL of your site.
+If the script does not work for some reason though, just change it to your domain's address.

 ## Copyright and Credits